Qionglu735/iwara_crawler/README.md

 6. watch out for the remaining disk space and HAVE FUN :)

 ## iwara_scanner.py

-Using open api to scan video info, no account info used.
+Using public api to scan videos, no account info used.

 But only produce urls, have to download manually one by one.

 ## iwara_crawler.py